ggerganov/llama.cpp/README-sycl.md

 |Intel built-in Arc GPU| Support| built-in Arc GPU in Meteor Lake|
 |Intel iGPU| Support| iGPU in i5-1250P, i7-1165G7|

+Note: If the EUs (Execution Unit) in iGPU is less than 80, the inference speed will be too slow to use.

+### Memory

+The memory is a limitation to run LLM on GPUs.

+When run llama.cpp, there is print log to show the applied memory on GPU.
+You could know how much memory to be used in your case.
+Like `llm_load_tensors:            buffer size =  3577.56 MiB`.

+For iGPU, please make sure the shared memory from host memory is enough.
+For llama-2-7b.Q4_0, recommend the host memory is 8GB+.

+For dGPU, please make sure the device memory is enough.
+For llama-2-7b.Q4_0, recommend the device memory is 4GB+.

 ## Linux